WSUN (FM): History

 The 24-hour interactive format has had a mix of compliments and complaints.
 Most of the complaints are about the axe of the "Morning X" show.

 In September 2014, iHeartMedia launched a local competitor to WSUN, branded "ALT 99.9" on WFUS-HD2, and relayed by 99.9 MHz FM translator W207BU, located in Bayonet Point (the translator has since moved to 100.3 FM, now W262CP, and the station rebranded as "ALT 100.3").
 On March 7, 2016, "ALT 100.3" was replaced with a simulcast of iHeartRadio's WRUB in Bradenton.

 On July 22, 2016, the station changed its call sign to the current WSUN.

 On August 11, 2016, WSUN began simulcasting on WHPT-HD2.
 As of August 6, 2019, WSUN began simulcasting on WPOI-HD2.

 In 2019, Cox Media Group transferred WSUN, along with Orlando sister station WPYO, to CXR Radio, LLC, a divestiture trust run by Elliot B. Evers.
 The transfer followed the sale of the remainder of Cox Media Group from Cox Enterprises to Apollo Global Management; Cox had owned six FM stations in Tampa Bay, one over the FCC limit of five, and the sale eliminated this grandfathered status.

 On February 9, 2022, Spanish Broadcasting System announced they would purchase WSUN and WPYO from CXR Radio for $12.5 million.
 The deal marked SBS’ entry into both markets.

 On March 14, 2022, WSUN began simulcasting on St. Petersburg translator W248CA (97.5 FM), which is fed by WPOI-HD2.
-The translator formerly relayed WTMP (1150 AM), and is owned by NIA Broadcasting, Inc. On April 26, 2022, WSUN announced they will drop the alternative format and "97X" branding the following day at Noon; "97X" continues to be heard on WWRM-HD2, WPOI-HD2 and translator W248CA.
+The translator formerly relayed WTMP (1150 AM), and is owned by NIA Broadcasting, Inc. On April 26, WSUN announced they will drop the alternative format and "97X" branding the following day at noon; "97X" continues to be heard on WWRM-HD2, WPOI-HD2 and translator W248CA.
 At the promised time, WSUN began stunting with a loop of a redirecting message for "97X" listeners to W248CA, WPOI-HD2 and WWRM-HD2, as well as the station's mobile apps and online stream.
-On April 29, SBS officially closed on their purchase of WSUN, and shifted the stunting to a loop of songs featured in their new Spanish contemporary hits format, which debuted on May 9 as "El Zol 97.1".
+On April 29, SBS officially closed on their purchase of WSUN, and shifted the stunting to a loop of songs featured in their new Spanish contemporary hits format, which debuted on May 9, as "El Nuevo Zol 97.1".